-On page 1 of your book, draw and write about the non-bird dinosaur that you chose.
-Label and describe one of its body parts and explain how the dinosaur uses it.
+On page 1 of your book, introduce the two dinosaurs you chose.
+Next, draw and write about the non-bird dinosaur that you chose.
+Label and describe two of its body parts and explain how the dinosaur uses them.

 On page 2 of your book, draw and write about the dinosaur that you chose that is a bird.
-Label and describe one of its body parts and explain how this dinosaur uses it.
-At the end of page 2, write what you have learned about birds and other dinosaurs.
+Label and describe the same two body parts and explain how the dinosaur uses them.